zhullyb/monyhar/monyhar/docs/android_studio.md

 ### Excluded Files

 Gradle supports source directories but not source files.
-However, files in Chromium are used amongst multiple targets.
+However, files in Monyhar are used amongst multiple targets.
 To accommodate this, the script detects such targets and creates exclude patterns to exclude files not in the current target.
 The editor does not respect these exclude patterns, so the `_all` pseudo module is added which includes directories from all targets.
 This